FAQs

 Bathing suit: The WLU Pool is often available for swimming, as are area recreational centres.

-Operetta participants—the costume/accessories for the final performance on Thursday as specified by the operetta Director
+Operetta participants—the costumes/accessories for the final performance on Thursday, as specified by the operetta Director

 Also, if you are staying on campus: